Chinik12/polygraphRegenerate/README.md

 # polygraphRegenerate
 You can regenerate, or change, the PolyLama NFT.
-If you have one NFT you can read the raw data and use it for create your image.
+If you have one NFT of [PolyLama Project](https://opensea.io/collection/polylama) you can read the raw data and use it for create your image.

 # How to Build